Blendify/blender-manual/trunk/blender_docs/manual/rigging/introduction.rst

 - An armature is often used with a modifier to deform a mesh for character animation.
-- A camera rig can be used instead of animating the camera object directly to simulate real-world camera rigs *(with a boom arm, mounted on a rotating pedestal for example, effects such as camera jitter can be added too).*
+- A camera rig can be used instead of animating the camera object directly to simulate real-world camera rigs (with a boom arm, mounted on a rotating pedestal for example, effects such as camera jitter can be added too).

 ..
 TODO more examples?

 .. seealso::

    The content of this chapter is simply a reference to how rigging is accomplished in Blender.
-   It should be paired with additional resources such as Nathan Vegdahl's excellent (and free!) introduction to the fundamental concepts of character rigging, `Humane Rigging <https://www.youtube.com/playlist?list=PLE211C8C41F1AFBAB>`__.
+   It should be paired with additional resources such as Nathan Vegdahl's excellent introduction to the fundamental concepts of character rigging, `Humane Rigging <https://www.youtube.com/playlist?list=PLE211C8C41F1AFBAB>`__.